-A. We “brainwash” them of this and instill our culture’s alienating, human-supremacist ideas.
+We “brainwash” them of this and instill our culture’s alienating, human-supremacist ideas.
 So another generation grows up and carries on the same bad habits.
-Maybe especially boys, who are taught to be tough and to suppress their empathy — for animals and everyone else.
+Maybe especially boys, who are taught to be tough and to suppress their empathy—for animals and everyone else.

-Q. …Bible belt, fundamentalists, question of animal souls — how to respond to these people
+…Bible belt, fundamentalists, question of animal souls—how to respond to these people